Query

 }

-Parseable will create two columns foo and Foo in the schema.
-So, while querying please refer to the fields as foo and Foo respectively.
+Parseable will create two columns, foo and Foo in the schema.
+So, while querying, please refer to the fields as foo and Foo respectively.
 While querying, unquoted identifiers are converted to lowercase.
 To query column names with uppercase letters, they must be passed in double quotes.
-For example when sending query via the REST API, the following JSON payload will apply WHERE condition to the column Foo:
+For example, when sending a query via the REST API, the following JSON payload will apply the WHERE condition to the column Foo:

 {